OIO ‘s Developer Blog

-This is the publication playground for these guys from Orientation in Objects, a Java Competence Center based in Germany.-
+This is the publication playground for these guys from OIO Trivadis, the Trivadis Group`s Java experts.

 Tag cloud

 Agile Methods and development Atlassian Tools Build, config and deploy Did you know?
-Eclipse Universe Groovy and Grails Java and Quality Java Basics Java EE Java modularization Java Persistence Java Runtimes - VM, Appserver & Cloud Java Web Frameworks MDSD Open Source BI Other languages for the Java VM Politics Security SOA / Webservices Spring Universe XML Universe
+Eclipse Universe Groovy and Grails Java and Quality Java Basics Java EE Java modularization Java Persistence Java Runtimes - VM, Appserver & Cloud Java Web Frameworks MDSD Open Source BI Other languages for the Java VM Politics Security SOA / Webservices Spring Universe Web as a Platform XML Universe

 Knockout JS 2.0.0 released – Dynamic JavaScript-UIs using Data Binding